More than 4 million people in the US traveled for Thanksgiving, new data shows - Local News 8

 More than 4 million people in the US traveled for Thanksgiving, new data shows

-Nearly 2.5 million people — more than half of those who spent the holiday away from home — traveled more than 60 miles to their holiday destination, and about 91,000 devices were detected flying, the data shows.
+The 30 million devices tracked show that nearly 2.5 million people — more than half of those who spent the holiday away from home — traveled more than 60 miles to their holiday destination, and about 91,000 devices were detected flying, the data shows, equating to nearly 5 million Americans who flew for the holiday.

 About half of states have travel restrictions or safety measures in place, including California, which is under a statewide ban on non-essential travel, along with a regional stay-at-home order.
-Yet,the Center for New Data identified nearly 50,000 devices in California that had come from other states for Thanksgiving and nearly 120,000 others that had traveled across county lines.
+Yet, the Center for New Data identified nearly 50,000 devices from California that went to other states for Thanksgiving and nearly 120,000 others that had traveled across county lines in their sample, likely representing more than 1 million Californians who left the state and 4 million people who traveled outside of their home county for Thanksgiving.

 In Georgia, nearly 1 in 5 people crossed county lines to celebrate the holiday.
 Other Southern states — including Arkansas, Virginia and Mississippi — had similarly high shares of travelers.